hyriver/pygeoogc/README.rst

   For example, for getting Watershed Boundary Data we can use ``ServiceURL().restful.wbd``.
   By looking at the web service website (https://hydro.nationalmap.gov/arcgis/rest/services/wbd/MapServer) we see that there are 9 layers; 1 for 2-digit HU (Region), 6 for 12-digit HU (Subregion), and so on.
-Therefore, if we want to get HUC12 watershed boundaries then we need to pass ``f"{ServiceURL().restful.wbd}/6"`` as the servie url.
+We can either pass the base URL or concat the target layer number like so ``f"{ServiceURL().restful.wbd}/6"``.
+  If you want to change the layer you can simply set the the ``layer`` property of the class.
   Afterward, we can request for the data in two steps.
 First, get the object IDs using ``get_featureids`` class method which accepts any valid Polygon or bounding box as input.
   Second, get the actual data using ``get_features`` class method.
 The returned response can be converted into a GeoDataFrame using ``json2geodf`` function from `PyGeoOGC <https://github.com/cheginit/pygeoutils>`__ package.

 * ``WMS``: Instantiation of this class requires at least 3 arguments: service URL, layer(s)